6 Must-Have Astrophotography Apps

 Night Cap Camera

 This is one best astrophotography apps for iPhone that I have used when I wanted to extend the use of my iPhone and take some longer exposure shots.
-The app itself is very good but I can’t recommend using an older iPhone for astrophotography.
-Some of the newest high-resolution mobile phone models can give good results.
+The app itself is very good but I don’t recommend using an older iPhone for astrophotography.
+I’ve got an old iPhone 6S and it just can’t handle astrophotography at all.
+Some of the newest high-resolution mobile phone models can give good results, though.

 Sky Safari